haotian2006/CSALABS/docs/21 Browsing.md

 a team effort: I’ll provide the `LineCruiser`, `BrowserMouseListener`, `BrowserControlPanel`, and BrowserView classes, and you work on the `BrowserModel` class.

+!!!warning
+    parts of the original Instructions were truncated, Make sure to check the original pdf for the full instructions (If you want)

 Our browser has “Home,” “Back,” and “Forward” buttons, just like a real browser.
 An important part of your task is to figure out how exactly these buttons work in a